learn-co-curriculum/dsc-linalg-regression-codealong/README.md

 You will be able to:

-* Understand the role of linear algebra towards regression modeling
-* Apply linear algebra to fit a function to data, describing linear mappings between input and output variables
+- Apply linear algebra to fit a function to data, describing linear mappings between input and output variables
-* Develop simple linear algebraic models for simple and multivariate regression
+- Indicate how linear algebra is related to regression modeling

-## Regression Analysis
+## Regression analysis

 By now, you know that the purpose of the regression process is to fit a mathematical model to a set of observed points, in order to later use that model for predicting new values e.g. predicting sales, based on historical sales figures, predicting house prices based on different features of the house, etc.